Engaging and Enlightening with Mission-Driven Content

 As America's leading investigation network, ID provides in-depth documentaries and series that challenge viewers on the key issues shaping our culture and defining our world.
 ID's programming shines a light on important, overlooked aspects of our justice system and showcase compelling stories of mystery, intrigue and determination.

 Destination America celebrates the people, places, and stories of the United States.
 Through their partnership with the National Park Foundation, Destination America has helped to support and preserve America's national parks and programs.
-The network is also committed to giving back in times of need, and in the summer of 2013 worked with USA WEEKEND to find two deserving communities to honor with a Fourth of July Celebration through their "Red, White and You" campaign.
-After reviewing more than 3,500 entries, judges chose Union Beach, NJ, a coastal town still recovering from the devastation of Superstorm Sandy, and Fayetteville, NC, a major military community forced to cancel its annual fireworks display at Fort Bragg due to budget cuts.
+The network is also committed to giving back in times of need, and in the summer of 2014 worked with USA WEEKEND to find two deserving communities to honor with a Fourth of July Celebration through their annual "Red, White and You" campaign which began in 2013.
+After reviewing more than 2,500 entries, judges chose Prescott, AZ, a town recovering from devastating wildfires, and Hamtramck, MI where they celebrated their first July Fourth in 30 years.

 American Heroes Channel